-No. DEIS Section / Chapter DEIS Page No. DEIS Correction/Revision Comments 19.
-Chapter 3 Chapter 3 Paragraphs under Impacts of No Action Alternative Alte An increase in unincorporated County population of 48,782 under this alternative would result in an increased demand for solid waste service.
+No. DEIS Section / Chapter DEIS Page No. DEIS Correction/Revision Comments Chapter 3 3.3-72 Paragraphs under Impacts of No Action Alternative Add to the analysis of the No Action Alternative as follows: An increase in unincorporated County population of 48,782 under this alternative would result in an increased demand for solid waste service.
 The County's rate for projecting demand from residences is 4.6 lbs/capita/day of solid waste production.
 Countywide population of 319,729 under this alternative would result in a countywide total of 1,470,753 pounds (735 tons) per day of solid waste production by 2025 accounting for residential waste only .
-Accounting for residential, commercial, and industrial waste, this alternative would result in a countywide total of 2,046,266 pounds (1,023 tons) per day of solid waste Accounts for solid waste generation from commercial and industrial uses.
-Silverdale Sub-Area Under this alternative, the sub-area would accommodate increased population and densities.
+Accounting for residential, commercial, and industrial waste, this alternative would result in a countywide total of 2,046,266 pounds (1,023 tons) per day of solid waste production by 2025.
+Accounts for solid waste generation from commercial and industrial uses The recycling rate in Kitsap County is currently 1.0 lb/capita/day.
+If this rate were maintained, it would result in 319,729 recycled pounds (160 tons) per day by 2025.
+Silverdale Sub-Area Silverdale Sub-Area Under this alternative, the sub-area would accommodate increased population and densities.
 These densities would allow for increased efficiency in solid waste collection by reducing the miles traveled for curbside service.
 The population growth in the Silverdale sub-area (3,466 people) would result in an increase of 15,944 pounds (7.9 tons) per day of solid waste accounting for residential waste only, or 22,182 pounds (11.1 tons) per day accounting for residential, commercial, and industrial waste , and 3,466 of recycled pounds (1.7 tons) per day.
 This growth in demand is accounted for in the countywide totals under this alternative.